boeckmann/asm6502/README.md

 Produces one or more output words.

 	.WORD $0801

+## .LIST and .NOLIST
+If a listing file is given via command line, listing generation is initially enabled.
+If the user wants some parts of the code to be excluded from the listing, the region can be surrounded by `.NOLIST` and `.LIST` statements.

+If listing generation is disabled when an `.INCLUDE` statement is processed, `.LIST` inside the include file has no effect.

+The listing generation flag is restored when the processing of an include file finished.
+If a `.NOLIST` statement is contained in an include file and the listing is activated for the parent file, listing generation is resumed after processing the include file from the line after the `.INCLUDE` line.

 ## Instructions
 In contrast to symbols, instruction mnemonics are case insensitive.
 Every